Reflections

 That number is probably much higher if you count how many pieces of content (not just ads) an average person sees.
 After all, any time you perform a Google search, you are presented with thousands of results.
 Sure, 75% of people never scroll past the first page of Google search results.
 But the average person performs 3 or more Google searches a day, so even those page 1 results can quickly add up.

-An effective distribution strategy brings focus and purpose to the way you publish your content.
-This makes it much more likely to stand out to your audience members.
 Instead of just putting your content out there and hoping for the best, you’re being selective about when and where you publish.
 That helps your content rise above the vast amount of information that your audience encounters on the internet every day.

 More engagement

 We all want our audiences to engage with our content.
 But engagement can only take place under the right conditions.
 Your content needs to be available to your audiences in familiar formats and through channels that they’re already comfortable using.
-The average brand cannot realistically expect to drive its audience to a new channel, such as an unfamiliar social media platform.
-You have to go to the platforms where your audiences are already spending their time.

 Placement is key to any successful content distribution strategy.
 So, with the right distribution plan in place, you’ll be selectively posting content in places that are much more likely to attract and encourage engagement.